-Recently, Gruber Logistics' board of directors has approved the Supplier Code of Ethics that outlines the fundamental principles guiding relationships with all suppliers and service providers.
+Already three years ago, in 2022, Gruber Logistics' board of directors has approved the Supplier Code of Ethics that outlines the fundamental principles guiding relationships with all suppliers and service providers.
+The document has been further integrated in 2024 following the policy revision process, @ in accordance with the latest regulatory standards and corporate policies, aligning the supplier pre-qualification process.